UKCloud/documentation/articles/oracle/orcl-faq.md

 ## General

+### Can I buy UKCloud for Oracle Software?

+UKCloud for Oracle has now been retired from sale by UKCloud.
+We will continue to look after all our existing customers who are using this Product however will no longer be providing this service for new workloads.
+These pages are here to provide our existing customers with access to support documentation and will continue to be updated as required.
+For new Oracle requirements please contact your Account Manager or Service Delivery Manager

 ### What is UKCloud for Oracle Software?

 UKCloud for Oracle Software provides Infrastructure as a Service (IaaS), powered by Oracle technology, that is fully compliant with the compatibility and licensing requirements of Oracle-based enterprise applications.
-This service sits within UKCloud's genuine assured cloud services portfolio, enabling you to leverage the benefits of digital transformation while maintaining your investment and integration with traditional Oracle-based services.

 ### What is provided in the service?